Sub-agents are the same agent, smaller

 Our main agent had accumulated significant infrastructure: 25+ middleware covering model selection, prompt caching, tool filtering, content stripping, error handling, workflow tracking, and token billing.
 It had a 65-field AgentState schema validated against a PostgreSQL checkpointer.
 The agent was built with create_agent() from langchain.agents.

-The first sub-agent design treated this as a problem.
-Sub-agents don't need most of those 65 state fields.
-They don't need the full middleware chain.
-They shouldn't reuse the main agent's thread or checkpoint history.
+The first sub-agent design treated that weight as a problem.
+Sub-agents do not need most of those 65 state fields.
+They do not need the full middleware chain.
+They should not reuse the main agent's thread or checkpoint history.
 So the initial approach was to build lighter parallel infrastructure: a SubAgentState with only the fields sub-agents needed, a create_sub_agent() function with a simpler interface, and custom tool wrappers.

 The problem was immediately apparent in testing: sub-agents writing files needed the same Modal sandbox access as the main agent, which required the same volume_attachment_middleware.
 They needed model_selection_middleware for runtime model routing.
 They needed token_tracking_middleware for billing.
 They needed tool_state_updates_middleware to handle tools that return state updates.
 Every time we added a capability to the custom sub-agent infrastructure, we were re-implementing something that already existed in the main agent.